-- · Present our completed Phase I/II clinical study of Lovaxin C which document the practicability of using this agent safely in the therapeutic treatment of cervical cancer; - · Initiate our Investigational New Drug Application (IND) with the FDA for our Phase II clinical study of Lovaxin C in the therapeutic treatment of CIN: - · Initiate our Phase II clinical study of Lovaxin C in the therapeutic treatment of CIN; - · Continue the preclinical development work necessary to bring Lovaxin P into clinical trials, and initiate that trail; - · Continue the preclinical development work necessary to bring Lovaxin B into clinical trials, and initiate that trial; - · Continue the pre-clinical development of our product candidates, as well as continue research to expand and enhance our technology platform; and - · Initiate strategic and development collaborations with biotechnology and pharmaceutical companies.
+- · Present our completed the our Phase I/II clinical study of Lovaxin C which documented the practicability of using this agent safely in the therapeutic treatment of cervical cancer; - · Initiate our Phase II clinical study of Lovaxin C in the therapeutic treatment of CIN cancers; - · Initiate our Phase II clinical study of Lovaxin C in the therapeutic treatment of cervical cancer and head and neck cancer; - · Continue the development work necessary to bring Lovaxin P into clinical trials; - · Continue the development work necessary to bring Lovaxin B into clinical trials. - · Continue the pre-clinical development of our product candidates, as well as continue research to expand our technology platform; and - Initiate strategic and development collaborations with biotechnology and pharmaceutical companies.

-Phase I/II Clinical Study of Lovaxin C. This trial was conducted in Israel, Serbia and Mexico, and a total of 15 women with end-stage cervical cancer were treated.
-Three different dose levels were tested at 5 patients per dose, by administering the same dose twice to patients as an IV infusion at a 3 week interval.
-The study demonstrated Lovaxin C can be used safely in end-stage metastatic cervical cancer.
-In the two lower dose groups (a total of 10 patients) drug related side effects consisted of fever, chills, nausea and vomiting, comprising a flu like syndrome that is frequently associated with immunotherapies and is believed to result from the release of immune cytokines as part of an innate immune response.
+Complete the Ongoing Phase I Clinical Study of Lovaxin C. We have successfully demonstrated that Lovaxin C is safe to use clinically in a phase I/II trial of Lovaxin C in advanced, progressive or recurrent cervical cancer.
+This trial was conducted in Israel, Serbia and Mexico, and 15 women with end-stage cervical cancer were treated.
+Three different dose levels were tested by administering the same dose twice to patients as an IV infusion at 3 week intervals.
+Drug related side effects consisted of fever, chills, nausea and vomiting, comprising a flu like syndrome that is frequently associated with immunotherapies and is believed to result from the release of immune cytokines as part of an innate immune response.
 In the lower two dose levels symptoms were controlled with non-prescription analgesics and antihistamines.
-In the highest dose level (5 patients) tested symptoms were more severe and dose limiting.
+In the highest dose level tested symptoms were more severe and dose limiting.
 Thus, safe doses were established as well as a dosage ceiling, which is an objective of early stage human trials.
 In this trial of terminal cancer patients who had previously failed chemotherapy, radiotherapy, and surgery, 13 of 15 patients were evaluable for efficacy.
 Of these, 5 patients progressed, 7 patients were stable, and 1 patient had an objective Partial Response (PR) using commonly accepted RECIST criterion of response.
 4 patients benefitted from Lovaxin C therapy.
-In the stable group, 3 patients experienced a reduction of their tumor burden by approximately 20%.
-The PR patient, who was diagnosed in 2004 and who had failed two courses of chemotherapy and a course of radiotherapy in 2004, upon demonstrating a response to Lovaxin C was given additional chemotherapy and surgery, and is currently tumor free, with an unimpaired performance status (ECOG=0, Karnofsky =100), and all laboratory values within normal limits.
+In the stable group, 3 patients experienced a reduction of their tumor burden by approximately 20%, and the PR patient was given additional therapy and is currently tumor free, with a perfect performance status (ECOG=0, Karnofsky =100), and all laboratory values within normal limits.

-Based upon the safety demonstrated in our phase I/II trial in advanced cervical cancer, we will be undertaking a phase II trial in stage 2/3 Cervical Intraepithelial Neoplasia (CIN).
+Based upon the safety demonstrated in our phase I/II trial in advanced cervical cancer, Advaxis will be undertaking a phase II trial in stage 2/3 Cervical Intraepithelial Neoplasia (CIN).
 Stage 3 CIN is carcinoma in situ, and is a non-invasive form of cervical cancer.
 Stages 1 and 2 CIN are commonly called cervical dysplasia.
 Thus CIN is the name of the disease that can increase in severity to become invasive cervical cancer.
 While CIN frequently regresses spontaneously, over 250,000 surgical procedures are performed in the US annually to prevent progression from CIN to invasive cancer.
 This indication is characterized by young, otherwise healthy, women with strong immune systems and minimal disease.
 The company feels this will be a very responsive population to Lovaxin C and represent a significant market.
 While surgery is very effective, the removal of portions of the cervix can cause a condition termed "incompetent cervix" which complicates full term pregnancy, and surgery does not confer any protection against recurrence of the disease.
 If Lovaxin C is a safe and effective treatment for CIN it will have the same therapeutic effect as surgery without the complications associated with removing tissue, and might provide a long lived immune response that confers protection against future recurrence.